ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

 The last object bounding box in the `obstaclesBoundingBoxes` array is the finish line box.
-Knowing this we can determine when the player box has reached the finish line without hitting an obstacle.
+Knowing this, we can determine when the player box has reached the finish line without hitting an obstacle.
 If the player box intersects with the last item in the `obstaclesBoundingBoxes` array, you win.
 If the player box intersects with any other item, you lose.

 The game is now playable.
 Try make it to the end of the obstacle course.